-Gan Ying Hui, aged 38, re-joined the Group as Chief Financial Officer in April 2016.
+Gan Ying Hui, aged 39, re-joined the Group as Chief Financial Officer in April 2016.
 She joined the Group as Financial Controller in August 2008 and was promoted to CFO in August 2013 before she left in December 2014.
 Ms. Gan is responsible for the Group's financial functions including accounting, internal controls and auditing, financial and management reporting, tax, financial analysis, mergers and acquisition support and risk management.
 Prior to that, she was an audit manager with a "Big Four" Public Accounting firm in Singapore.
-Ms. Gan holds a Bachelor of Accountancy (Hons) from the Nanyang Technological University and is a Chartered Accountants.
+Ms. Gan holds a Bachelor of Accountancy (Hons) from the Nanyang Technological University and is a Chartered Accountant of the Institute of Singapore Chartered Accountants.